SlabyG/SlabyGYM/TESTING.md

-Bug 238 | Apearing once unknown reason unable to resolve [Bug 238](/assts/testings/bug-238.PNG) Bug 43 | Apearing 4 times unknown reason unable to resolve [Bug 43](/assts/testings/bug-43.PNG) Bug 27 | Apearing 7 times unknown reason unable to resolve [Bug 27](/assts/testings/bug-27.PNG)
+Bug 238 | Apearing once unknown reason unable to resolve [Bug 238](/assts/testings/bug-238.PNG) Bug 43 | Apearing 4 times unknown reason unable to resolve [Bug 43](/assts/testings/bug-43.PNG) Bug 27 | Apearing 7 times unknown reason unable to resolve [Bug 27](/assts/testings/bug-27.PNG) Footer | All footers in the html had overflow creating the scroll bar for x axes, resolved by adding a class to each footer and hiden the overflow in css